-- 3.7.1 must postpone the match if the court is not satisfactory for play; or suspend play if the match is already in progress, and when the match resumes later, allow the score to stand; - 3.7.2 must allow a let if through no fault of either player a change of court conditions affect a rally; - 3.7.3 may award the match to a player whose opponent is not on court ready to play within the time stated in the competition rules; - 3.7.4 must rule on all matters, including all requests for a let and all appeals against a Marker's call or lack of call; - 3.7.5 must rule immediately if disagreeing with the Marker's call or lack of call, stopping play immediately; - 3.7.6 must correct the score immediately if the Marker announces the score incorrectly, stopping play if necessary; - 3.7.7 must enforce all the Rules relating to time, announcing "15 seconds", "Half Time" and "Time", as appropriate; - Note: It is the player's responsibility to be close enough to hear these announcements. - 3.7.8 must make the appropriate decision if the ball hits either player (see Rule 9: Ball Hitting A Player); - 3.7.9 may allow a let if unable to decide an appeal against a Marker's call or lack of call;
+- 3.6.1 must postpone the match if the court is not satisfactory for play; or suspend play if the match is already in progress, and when the match resumes later, allow the score to stand; - 3.6.2 must allow a let if through no fault of either team a change of court conditions affect a rally; - 3.6.3 may award the match to a player whose opponents are not on court ready to play within the time stated in the competition rules; - 3.6.4 must rule on all matters, including all requests for a let and all appeals against a Marker's call or lack of call; - 3.6.5 must rule immediately if disagreeing with the Marker's call or lack of call, stopping play immediately; - 3.6.6 must correct the score immediately if the Marker announces the score incorrectly, stopping play if necessary; - 3.6.7 must enforce all the Rules relating to time, announcing "15 seconds", "Half Time" and "Time", as appropriate; - Note: It is the team's responsibility to be close enough to hear these announcements. - 3.6.8 must make the appropriate decision if the ball hits any player (see Rule 9: Ball Hitting A Player);

-- 3.7.10 must ask the player for clarification if uncertain about the reason for a request for a let or an appeal; - 3.7.11 may give an explanation for a decision; - 3.7.12 must announce all decisions in a voice loud enough to be heard by the players, the Marker and the spectators; - 3.7.13 must apply Rule 15 (Conduct) if a player's conduct is unacceptable; - 3.7.14 must suspend play if the behaviour of any person, other than a player, is disruptive or offensive, until the behaviour has ceased, or until the offending person has left the court area.
+- 3.6.9 may allow a let if unable to decide an appeal against a Marker's call or lack of call; - 3.6.10 must ask the player for clarification if uncertain about the reason for a request for a let or an appeal; - 3.6.11 may give an explanation for a decision; - 3.6.12 must announce all decisions in a voice loud enough to be heard by the players, the Marker and the spectators; - 3.6.13 must apply Rule 15 (Conduct) if a player's conduct is unacceptable; - 3.6.14 must suspend play if the behaviour of any person, other than a player, is disruptive or offensive, until the behaviour has ceased, or until the offending person has left the court area.